PRTG Manual: Object Manipulation

-Adding and deleting objects in your PRTG configuration is the most complex and potentially most "dangerous" process when using the API.
-Keep in mind that add/delete activity is much better guided in the normal web interface with more warnings and alerts.
+Adding and deleting objects in your configuration is the most complex and potentially most critical process when using the PRTG API.
+Keep in mind that adding or deleting objects is much better guided in the normal PRTG web interface with more warnings and alerts.

-We recommended that you use the web interface for adding and deleting objects if possible.
+We recommend that you use the PRTG web interface for adding and deleting objects, if possible.

 Delete an object:

-Adding completely new objects from scratch is not supported via the API due to the complexity of object creation and its parameters.
-To add new objects to PRTG, create a "master" object that will be cloned into new objects.
+Adding completely new objects from scratch is not supported via the PRTG API because of the complexity of object creation and its parameters.
+To add new objects to PRTG, create a "master" object that is cloned into new objects.